MrMicrowaveOven/AlgorithmsCurriculum/negotiating/email-negotiations.md

 > Again, I am really looking forward to joining your team and can't wait
 > to start on 9/23/2013 as you requested.
 But in order to do that, I
 > need you to make me a more competitive offer.

+**Example 2**: Also no competing offers

+> Hi Ronald,
+>
+> Thank you for sending that offer letter over!
+I really enjoyed getting to meet the whole [company] team and I think the
+> company is a great cultural fit for me.
+On top of that, I think [company] is creating a really awesome product and I
+> would have the opportunity to pick up skills that I won't find at other companies.
+>
+> After reviewing the offer letter in more detail, I do have a few questions/concerns.
+First, I'm very excited about the
+> generous insurance that [company] offers to employees, and I was wondering whether or not that coverage also extends to
+> an employee's spouse.
+>
+> I am very eager to join the team at [company], however I do have a small concern with the salary.
+Given that the average
+> salary for a software engineer in [city] is 130k (link), and though I am just starting out, I see my market value
+> as being 110k.
+If you were able to offer a salary of 110k, I would cancel all other interviews and sign immediately
+> (tonight), without waiting to hear back from other companies.
+>
+> Again, I am really excited about the opportunity to work with [company], and would love to start on [date], as
+> requested.
+I'm looking forward to hearing from you soon!
+>
+> Best,
+> Anand
+>

 **Example 2**: with competing offers.